pomelyu/MLFinal/README.md

  /lib     :  library we use
                 * libsvm : for matlab2013 & osx10.9
                            for matlab2010 & windows 8
+                * gentleboost : for multi-class adaboost
  /log     :  log for Ein
- /result  :  result of prediction, which is used to upload /save    :  temporary data or model
+ /result  :  result of prediction, which would be used to upload /save    :  temporary data or model
                 * train_model : to reuse them in blending and bagging /src     :  source code